 Most Google Ads entities expose a

-their identifier.
-While not strictly necessary in most cases, IDs may come in
+identifier.
+While not strictly necessary in most cases, IDs may come in handy

 - Maintaining a mapping with an external data store

 - You may already have ID-based information stored in your own database.